Geographical Sciences (Human Geography)Find a programme

 Research focuses on quantitative analysis of social, housing, health and political data.
 Expertise in methods including multi-level modelling, GIS, spatial statistics, spatial time-series analysis, ecological inference and non-linear systems.

-Dr Sean Fox, (Lecturer), Comparative historical research; Conflict and violence demography; Political economy of development ; Public policy; Quantitative methods ; Sub-Saharan Africa and East/Southeast Asia; Urban studies
+Dr Sean Fox, (Senior Lecturer in Global Development), Comparative historical research; Conflict and violence demography; Political economy of development; Public policy; Quantitative methods; Sub-Saharan Africa and East/Southeast Asia; Urban studies.

-Dr Joe Gerlach, (Lecturer), Critical cartography; Cultural, political and social geography
+Dr Joe Gerlach, (Senior Lecturer), Critical cartography; Cultural, political and social geography.

-Dr Franklin Ginn, (Lecturer), Cultures of nature; Environment-society relations ; Philosophical questions concerning the nonhuman
+Dr Franklin Ginn, (Senior Lecturer), Cultures of nature; Environment-society relations; Philosophical questions concerning the nonhuman.

 Dr Paul Glennie, (Senior Lecturer), Food and agrarian change; Geographies of times and timing; Historical geography, especially of late-medieval and early modern England (consumption and consumer societies, urbanism, demography).